andreszs/cordova-plugin-sms-retriever/README.md

 Event fired when a valid [verification SMS](https://developers.google.com/identity/sms-retriever/verify#1_construct_a_verification_message "verification SMS") with the hash string has arrived.
 You need call **startWatch()** first.

+### Remarks

+- If the SMS is not retrieved in your debug build, try the signed production APK.

 ### Example

 ```javascript